 Before applying for an overdraft you can find out how likely you are to be approved by using our overdraft eligibility tool and you can use our overdraft cost calculator to work out how much overdraft interest you will pay.
 You can also find an example of how much an overdraft costs, in pounds and pence, in the Rates section.

 If you borrow money or try to make a payment when you have no money left in your account (or you have gone past your arranged overdraft limit) and this has not been agreed in advance this will create an unarranged overdraft on your account.
-This will give rise to higher interest or other charges.
+This will lead to higher interest or other charges.
 Please see our Unarranged Overdraft section for full details.
 Please note that payments may not be made in all cases.
 We may refuse to allow payments to be made from your account and this will also incur charges for each item we refuse to pay.

 Every time you apply for an overdraft, we will ask your permission to undertake a credit search.
 A record of the search will be kept by Credit Reference Agency (CRA).
 We will also share information about the running of the account such as limit and balances as well as payment performance and this could impact your ability to obtain credit elsewhere within a short period of time.